cybr-1/hunting-queries/ATT&CK/006. Priv Esc/Valid Accounts - T1078/LAPS Password Retrieved.md

 ## LAPS Password Retrieved

 Although, this activity is logged by Entra ID by default, generating an alert on password retrieval is always a good practice.
-This is great to enhance attack stories and entitiy behaviours.
+This is great to enhance attack stories, and entitiy behaviours.

 ```KQL
 AuditLogs